Bob Ross Paintings Value: appraisal and value basics

 </tbody> </table>

-According to Deseret News, “A Walk in the Woods” is listed at $9.85 million and could be “the most expensive and historically resonant Ross piece to ever be sold.”
+According to Deseret News, “A Walk in the Woods” is listed at market-dependent values million and could be “the most expensive and historically resonant Ross piece to ever be sold.”
 This unprecedented valuation marks a significant milestone in the Bob Ross art market.

-Beyond this extraordinary case, most documented sales of authentic Bob Ross paintings have occurred in the range of $6,000 to $13,000, primarily through private sales and online platforms like eBay, rather than traditional auction houses.
+Beyond this extraordinary case, most documented sales of documented Bob Ross paintings have occurred in the range of market-dependent values to market-dependent values primarily through private sales and online platforms like eBay, rather than traditional auction houses.

 Evolution of Bob Ross Painting Values